labwc/labwc/README.md

 # labwc

-A light-weight openbox alternative for Wayland.
+Labwc is a free, stacking compositor for Wayland.

-This software is in early development.
+It is in early development and has the following aims:

+- Be light-weight, small and fast.
+- Have the look and feel of the X11 Window Manager Openbox.
+- Where practicable, use other software to show wall-paper, take screenshots, and so on.

 ## Dependencies